CtrlK

 Suggestions

-Split detailed sections (Type Safety, Error Handling) into separate reference files and link from the main SKILL.md to improve progressive disclosure.
+Split detailed sections (Type Safety, Error Handling, Coding Conventions) into separate reference files and keep SKILL.md as a concise overview with links, improving progressive disclosure.

 DimensionReasoningScore